UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Related Work

 \subsection{Rendering with Spatial Encoding}

 Learning 3D scene representation with a parameterized neural network has been largely explored by recent works from various angles such as implicit signed distance function~\cite{sdf1, sdf2, deepsdf}, occupancy~\cite{occ1, occ2, genova_shape2}, volume rendering (\ie radiance field)~\cite{nerf, nsvf, diffvol, derf, nerf++, nex}, and shapes~\cite{sal, genova_shape1, genova_shape2}.
 Such implicit neural representation also started to influence traditional 2D tasks such as image representation~\cite{hnet, siern}, super-resolution~\cite{liif}, and medical image analysis~\cite{nerd}.
 Among these works, spatial encoding has played a critical role in 3D scene reconstruction, whose effectiveness has not been fully explored in the 2D domain.
 In NeRF~\cite{nerf}, Mildenhall \etal expanded the input 3D coordinates with periodic functions before fed them into NeRF.
 They showed clear improvements on rendered images which were free from blurry details and structural distortion.
-Such technique has been used as a default setting in later 3D works such as~\cite{nsvf, nerf++, graf, nex}, whose major focus were to reduce the rendering speed and improve output quality.
-The missing theory part on why spatial encoding tremendously boosts rendering quality has been partially analyzed in~\cite{specbias, ssdgan, siern}.
-In~\cite{specbias}, Rahaman \etal highlighted that there existed strong learning biased toward low-frequency spectral using neural nets.
-A similar conclusion has also be summarized by Chen~\cite{ssdgan} that generators tended to distort images in the high-frequency domain.
-Recently in SIERN~\cite{siern}, images and their gradients and laplacians were near-flawlessly reconstructed by replacing ReLU with periodic functions in neural networks.
+Later 3D works~\cite{nsvf, nerf++, graf, nex}, whose aims were to reduce the rendering speed and improve output quality, involved such design without question.
+Other works~\cite{specbias, ssdgan, siern} analyzed spatial encoding on a theory level and brought out hypotheses for the tremendous performance boosts.
+In~\cite{specbias}, Rahaman \etal highlighted that regular neural nets had strong learning biases toward low-frequency spectral.
+Chen~\cite{ssdgan} also drawn a similar conclusion that generators tended to distort images in the high-frequency domain.
+Recently in SIERN~\cite{siern}, image gradients and laplacians were near-flawlessly reconstructed by replacing ReLU with periodic functions in neural networks.